Dany Bahar

 Hebrew University of Jerusalem

-I moved to Israel to complete an MA in Economics at the Hebrew University of Jerusalem.
+It was there that I pivoted from engineering to the social sciences, earning an MA in Economics at the Hebrew University of Jerusalem.

 Keep scrolling

-I moved to the United States to pursue doctoral studies at Harvard University.
+After completing my MA, I moved to the United States to pursue graduate studies at Harvard University.

-There I earned an MPA in International Development from the Kennedy School and a PhD in Public Policy.
+There I first earned an MPA in International Development from the Kennedy School, and after that a PhD in Public Policy.

-At Harvard, I developed the research framework that would define my career: understanding how knowledge moves across borders through the movement of people.
+It was as a doctoral student where I developed the research questions that would define my career: that the international diffusion of productive knowledge is most effectively achieved through the movement of people.

 Harvard PhD graduation